 Any time you make a purchase online, you should always start by clicking through a shopping portal to earn bonus miles or even cash back on purchases you were already planning to make.
 This “double dipping” is one of the best ways to watch your rewards pile up faster.
 Given how hard it is to earn Alaska Airlines miles, I’ll sometimes use the Alaska shopping portal over another airline even if it isn’t offering the highest rate.

-New members can even earn 1,000 bonus miles after spending $30 in the first 30 days.
-(Note that your card can only be linked to one of these programs at a time, so you’ll have to decide which airline’s dining rewards program to choose.)
+Just keep in mind that your card can only be linked to one of these programs at a time, so you’ll have to decide which airline’s dining rewards program to utilize.

 Alaska Airlines offers the ability to earn bonus miles on hotel bookings, but note that if you book through the Alaska Airlines portal (as opposed to directly with the hotel), you probably won’t earn points from that hotel and may not have your elite benefits honored.
 Here are the partners to choose from: